LED Light Status Indicators

 When starting up NOVA, you will notice a blue glow coming from the machine.
 Aside from making NOVA look like a sci-fi rocketship, the color of NOVA’s LED indicators provides you with important information about NOVA’s current status.
 In this article, we’ll explain what each LED status means.

-White indicates that NOVA is booting.
+White scanning indicates that NOVA is booting.
 It can take a few minutes for NOVA to start up.
-If the LEDs stay white for more than 5 minutes, power cycle the machine and try again.
-If the issue does not resolve, contact Voltera Support.

-Green indicates that NOVA is ready to be connected.
+Green scanning indicates that NOVA is currently in WIFI setup mode.

-Yellow indicates that NOVA is executing a system function.
+Yellow solid indicates that NOVA is executing a factory function.
 This will typically only happen during as part of a support interaction, and should be allowed to continue until otherwise instructed.

 White scanning or pulsing indicates that the smart dispenser module is initializing.